Do you know the secret to adding incredible flavor to turkey meatballs?

 Other uses for the Meatballs with Bacon Paste:

 Use in combination with this smoked marinara sauce to make a meatball sandwich.
-Just add a slice of mozzarella cheese on top and place the sammy under the broiler to allow the cheese the melt and enjoy more meatball goodness.
+Just add a slice of mozzarella cheese on top and place the sammy under the broiler to .allow the cheese the melt and enjoy more meatball goodness.
 This is a great option for leftovers.

-Wine Pairing for Turkey Meatballs
+Wine Pairing for Turkey Meatballs with Bacon Paste

 I’m always drawn to classic pairings when it comes to spaghetti and meatballs (or linguine in this case).
 Let the sauce guide you when it comes to the pairing since the meatballs aren’t intense in flavor.
 The acidity from the tomato sauce is what you want to focus on, and the savory nature of the meatballs is secondary.

 I love Italian-style reds, like Barbera for this.
-Those made from Sangiovese (like Chianti for ex) are also classic examples to pair with red sauces.
+Those made from Sangiovese (like Chianti for ex.) are also classic examples to pair with red sauces.
 Tomatoes are high in acidity, and Sangiovese has signature acid notes that stand up to most tomato sauces.
 I also love Nero d’Avola from Sicily for this too.
 Every bottle of Nero d’Avola reminds me of traveling through Sicily and tasting some of the greatest meatballs I’ve ever had.
 It just seems like they are made for meatballs!

 More Tasty Uses for Bacon Paste: